Burgundy Wine

 Explore Burgundy Wine: Grape Varieties & Wine Varietals

-Burgundy, or Bourgogne in French, is one of the most historic and prestigious wine regions in the world.
-Stretching from Chablis in the north to Beaujolais in the south, Burgundy is defined by its terroir-driven approach, where vineyard sites often matter as much as grape variety.
+Burgundy — or Bourgogne in French — stands as one of the most historic and influential wine regions in the world.
+Stretching from the cool limestone slopes of Chablis in the north to the rolling hills of Beaujolais in the south, Burgundy is defined by its deep respect for terroir — the intimate link between soil, climate, and vineyard site.

 Sub-Regions of Burgundy